doduc12306/lwbot/README.md

   * Ubuntu - 18.04 (+Docker)
   * Ubuntu - 18.10 (+Docker)
   * Manjaro
-  * Linux Mint.. at some point
+  * Linux Mint.. at some point?

 ## This will not work directly out of the box.
 You need to have some sort of understanding of Node and how errors work to understand how you'll set this up.